URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 When does OBS load or unload Python scripts?

-Python scripts will be loaded when you add a script to the OBS’s Scripts Window, reload a script, restore defaults, or when OBS starts.
-Python scripts will be unloaded when you remove a script from the OBS’s Scripts Window, reload a script, before restoring defaults, or when OBS is closed.
+Scripts will be loaded when you add a script to the Scripts Window, reload a script, restore defaults, or when OBS starts.
+Scripts will be unloaded when you remove a script from the Scripts Window, reload a script, before restoring defaults, or when OBS is closed.

 In the code below, we record and display the last stop time of the script via the functions script_load and script_unload.
 In fact, this is ineffective when you close OBS directly, for reasons that will be explained later.